Ph.D. in Education, Concentration in Educational Psychology

 Concentration handbook [PDF]

-- Bachelor’s or master’s degree in an appropriate discipline
+- Baccalaureate or master’s degree in psychology, educational psychology or related discipline

 For more information about admission requirements, please consult our concentration handbook.